lipsapayal7-collab/murf-livekit-starter-1/README.md

 # Jan Sahay — Voice AI Agent for Government Schemes & Financial Guidance

-Jan Sahay (जन सहाय) is a voice-first AI assistant designed to help citizens access information about **government schemes, financial services, banking basics, savings, fraud prevention, and complaint helplines** through natural voice conversations.
+Jan Sahay  is a voice-first AI assistant designed to help citizens access information about **government schemes, financial services, banking basics, savings, fraud prevention, and complaint helplines** through natural voice conversations.

 The project was built as part of the **10 Days of Voice Agents — VoiceForBharat Edition**.